 Trou aux Biches Diving — Mauritius

 Trou aux Biches is Mauritius' most popular dive coast, where warm lagoon water gives way to outer reef walls dropping into deep blue.
-The Cathedral — a stunning cave dive with shafts of light — is the signature site.
+The Cathedral — a cave dive with shafts of light cutting through the dark — is the signature site.
 Luxury resort infrastructure and the famous 'underwater waterfall' illusion from the air make this a complete destination.

 Score